cyberjunky/home-assistant-toon_climate/README.md

 You can read and control thermostat mode and presets, read current temperature and control the setpoint.

+Based on the standard behavior of the Toon the following two work modes are supported:
+- Heat:     Heat to a target temperature (schedule off)
+- Auto:     Follow the configured schedule as configured in your Toon (schedule on)

+The following five presets are supported
+- Away:     This will change the setpoint to what you have configured in your Toon for the away state
+- Home:     This will change the setpoint to what you have configured in your Toon for the home state
+- Comfort:  This will change the setpoint to what you have configured in your Toon for the comfort state
+- Sleep:    This will change the setpoint to what you have configured in your Toon for the sleep state

+(*) The above four presets can be used independent of the selected work mode.
+    -   When the Toon is set to "heat" mode the preset will change the setpoint to the setpoint configured for the respective preset.
+It will keep that setpoint until you change it manually or switch to "auto" mode
+    -   When the Toon is set to "auto" mode the preset will change the setpoint to the setpoint configured for the respective preset.
+However it will only change the setpoint temporatily until the schedule changes to the next programmed preset.

+- Eco:      This will be used for the vacation mode the Toon offers.
+Regardless of the active work mode the preset will change the setpoint to the setpoint configured for the "vacation" setting.
+It will stay in this mode untill you change to one of the other four presets or chnage the work mode.
+So as long as the Toon is in eco (vacation) mode it will ensure the temperature does not drop below the set setpoint.

+(*) Please note that to use the "eco" (vacation) setpoint you will need to activate the vacation mode at
+    least once on your Toon.
+If not the setpoint will use the lowest temperature (6 degrees celcius)

 NOTE: This component only works with rooted Toon devices.
 Toon thermostats are available in The Netherlands and Belgium.